hKedia/foodprint/README.md

 * Cool Blue: The second thing that we imagine is the sky above the farms.
 The light shade of blue effectively facilitates the subtle intricacies in the design.

 * Tangy Orange: The playful orange color completes the Triad of the color wheel thus forming a harmonic balance of colors.
-It is utilised for gaining user's attention for action buttons.
+It is utilized for gaining user's attention for action buttons.

 * Nearly White: This shade of really light grey is used to form the base foundation for the design elements which will complete the whole design.